apache/beam/website/www/site/content/en/documentation/ml/orchestration.md

 > "Several TFX components rely on Beam for distributed data processing.
 In addition, TFX can use Apache Beam to orchestrate and execute the pipeline DAG.
 Beam orchestrator uses a different BeamRunner than the one which is used for component data processing."

 Caveat: The Beam orchestrator is not meant to be a TFX orchestrator to be used in production environments.
-It simply enables to debug the TFX pipeline locally on Beam’s DirectRunner without the need for the extra setup that is needed for Airflow or Kubeflow.
+It simply enables debugging TFX pipelines locally on Beam’s DirectRunner without the need for the extra setup that is needed for Airflow or Kubeflow.

 ## Preprocessing example